jazzband/django-analytical/docs/tutorial.rst

 Adding custom tracking data
 ===========================

-*You think that visitors who already use IPv6 use the website in a different way from those still on IPv4.
-You want to test this by segmenting the Crazy Egg heatmaps based on the IP protocol version.*
+Suppose that you think that visitors who already have IPv6 use the website in a different way from those still on IPv4.
+You want to test this hypothesis by segmenting the Crazy Egg heatmaps based on the IP protocol version.

 In order to filter on protocol version in Crazy Egg, you need to include the visitor IP protocol version in the Crazy Egg tracking code.